mikhashev/personal-context-manager/self-improvement/README.md

 - **EMOTIV**
 - **OpenBCI**

+> **Note on Implementation Status:** While the code architecture for integration with these neural interfaces is in place, it has not yet been tested with physical EEG hardware.
+The adapters and integration components are ready for testing with actual devices.

-Neural data is used to:
+Neural data is intended to be used to:

 1. Identify optimal cognitive states for different tasks
 2. Customize context presentation based on current neural state